History of English cricket (1826–1845): Matches, venues and teams

 In 1833, Yorkshire was used as a team name for the first time on record because Sheffield were playing against Norfolk, a county team.

 Nottinghamshire as a county team, and perhaps also as a county club, played its first inter-county match v.
 Sussex at Brown's Ground, Brighton on 27, 28 & 29 August 1835.
 Previous matches involved Nottingham as a town rather than Nottinghamshire as a county.
-Nottinghamshire is recognised as a first-class county team from 1835.
+Nottinghamshire is recognised as a county team from 1835.

 In 1838, the Trent Bridge ground in Nottingham was opened by William Clarke.

 On 1 March 1839, Sussex County Cricket Club was constituted out of the Sussex Cricket Fund organisation that had been set up in 1836.
-Sussex was formally established as the first county cricket club and replaced the ad hoc county elevens representing the traditional county of Sussex in top-class cricket.
+Sussex was formally established as the first county cricket club and replaced the ad hoc county elevens representing the traditional county of Sussex in important cricket.

-The new Sussex club played its first top-class match versus MCC at Lord's on 10 & 11 June 1839.
+The new Sussex club played its first important match versus MCC at Lord's on 10 & 11 June 1839.

 Nottinghamshire County Cricket Club was founded in March or April 1841.
 The exact date has been lost and it is possible that an informal county club may have been created in 1835 out of the old Nottingham town club.
 The official foundation of Nottinghamshire is dated 1841.

 In 1841, the Duke of Wellington issued an order that a cricket ground must be made as an adjunct to every military barracks.

 On 6 August 1842, formation of the first Kent County Club at Canterbury; a second club was created at Maidstone in 1859 and the two combined in 1870 to form Kent County Cricket Club.
 Kent's Canterbury Week and The Old Stagers were instituted in 1842.
-The Canterbury club played its first top-class match against an England XI at the White Hart Ground, Bromley on 25, 26 & 27 August 1842.
+The Canterbury club played its first important match against an England Eleven at the White Hart Ground, Bromley on 25, 26 & 27 August 1842.

 Surrey County Cricket Club was officially founded by a meeting which took place at the new Kennington Oval during a match between two local teams on 21 & 22 August 1845.

 In 1845, I Zingari (the Gypsies) formed as a travelling club.